VANatHeritage/SDM-PresencePreProc/Prepping_Obs_for_SDM.md

 #### 3. Clean up each observation feature class

-- Sort by the `NeedEdit` column; features marked `1` need attention due to either date or SFRA attributes:
+- Sort by the `sdm_ra_flag` column; features marked `1` need attention due to either date or SFRA attributes:
-  - `SFRACalc`: this is required for SDM and should not have empty (Null) values.
+  - `tempSFRACalc`: this is required for SDM and should not have empty (Null) values.
 Assign one of the coded values (`Very High`, `High`, `Medium`, `Low`, or `Very Low`) for every feature.
 These ranks are also used to select a preferred polygon to use in overlapping areas
+- Sort by the `sdm_date_flag` column; features marked `1` need attention due to either date or SFRA attributes:
-  - `dateCalc` : try to add or fix any dates which have `dateFlag` = 1.
+  - `sdm_date` : try to add or fix any dates which have `sdm_date_flag = 1`.
 Dates are not required, but will be used to rank overlapping polygons when RA is equal.
 Dates are also used to tag environmental conditions for temporal variables (e.g. land cover), so a best guess is highly recommended here
     - If you don't know the month and/or day, you can use double zeros for those parts of the date (e.g. `2015-07-00` or `2001-00-00`)
+- ***Optional***: you can also update the `sdm_use` and `sdm_use_why` columns now to exclude features (by setting `sdm_use = 0`) from further processing: these will not be in the merged datasets created in step 4.

 #### 4. Merge datasets into a SDM training dataset using tool *'Merge Observation Feature Classes'*